CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Treasure

 As for treasure, all the wealth on the table has been wagered in the game.
 (Knocking over the table or mixing up their loot is an effective way to momentarily distract them.)
-The total value includes 75 copper pieces, 55 silver pieces, 22 electrum pieces, 15 bronze coins, and a gold earring adorned with a small ruby (worth 30 bronze coins).
+The total value includes 625 copper coins, 26 bronze coins, and a gold earring adorned with a small ruby (worth 30 bronze coins).

 #### Awarding Skill & Destiny Points